Expats Living in Vietnam: 10 Essential Laws and Insights Must Know

 3. Prostitution

 Despite the existence of prostitution establishments, often involving underaged workers, sex work is illegal in Vietnam and criminalized under Vietnamese law.
 Expats should be aware that the government and police are actively conducting raids and cracking down on sex trafficking and sex work.
-The penalties can be severe if expats are found to be involved in such activities.
+Penalties for involvement can include fines ranging from VND 1 million to 40 million, depending on the nature of the offense.

 Prostitution Prevention and Combat can be found in Order No. 10/2003/PL-UBTVQH11